PortoDigital-pt/Explore.Community/docs/Installation.md

 Look up 'husky' in `package.json` to see the details.

 ## Configuration application
-Digitransit ui can be configured in multiple ways.
+Explore.Community can be configured in multiple ways.
 You can
 - Change between National and Regional versions using `CONFIG` parameter
   - Alternatively, use `BASE_CONFIG` if server is supposed to serve multiple configurations which have same base configuration.
 It is used server side at start up and request's host specific config based on `host` or `x-forwarded-host` header is merged into it before returning config to client.
 - Switch API backend using `API_URL` parameter